Skip to main content

 This reference guide describes the public interfaces, methods, and types available in the Bridge Kit SDK.

-The Bridge Kit lets you perform all estimates and crosschain transfers.
-It also lets you add event listeners for each underlying bridging provider.
+Bridge Kit lets you perform cost estimates and crosschain transfers.
+You can also add event listeners for each bridging provider.

 Creates a new BridgeKit instance.